goodrobots/devFrame/docs/index.md

       url: "https://github.com/goodrobots/devFrame/"
 ---

-### The devFrame allows you to spend less time building and maintaining so you can spend more time developing and flying.
+### Spend less time building and maintaining so you can spend more time developing and flying.
-devFrame is a 3D printable, Open Source quadcopter and rover (coming soon) frame design.
+The devFrame is a 3D printable, Open Source quadcopter and rover (coming soon) frame design.
 Supports 300-500 class quadcopter frames in Stretch X, Hybrid X and H configurations, as well as skid steer rovers (coming soon).

 ## Features
 - Open Source Hardware (CERN v2.0)